lino-framework/book/docs/specs/index.rst

 .. toctree::
    :maxdepth: 1

-   users
-   printing
-   comments
-   notify
    about
-   search
    checkdata
+   comments
    dashboard
    gfks
+   jinja
+   memo
+   notify
+   printing
+   users
+   search
    summaries
-   memo
-   modlib
    system

 The following plugins are currently still part of the :mod:`lino.modlib` but